 - Information or accounts from an ex-spouse

-If you spot an error in a credit report, you should follow the steps below to file a formal dispute to report it to the credit bureau.
-This is completely free.
+If you spot an error in a credit report, you should follow the steps below to file a formal dispute with the credit reporting company.
+The dispute process is completely free.
 Under the provisions of the Fair Credit Reporting Act, the credit bureau must investigate the error and update you with the results of its investigation within 30 days (as long as they don’t see the request as frivolous).
 Keep in mind that if the error is on all three of your credit reports, you’ll need to submit a separate request to each credit bureau involved.

-Once your credit report has been corrected, you can request that the credit reporting agency send a corrected report to any creditor that has received the report within the past six months.
+If a disputed item on your credit report is corrected, you can request that the credit reporting agency send a corrected report to any creditor that has received the report within the past six months.
 You can also ask for a copy of the updated report to be sent to any employers that have received the report within the last two years.

 Take a quick look at our Q&A videos on some different kinds of disputes, and then learn how to file a dispute with each credit reporting agency.